 Many of our customers incorporate security ratings into their contracts.
 For example, some stipulate that a vendor who processes personal information or credit cards must maintain a security rating above 900, or risk having their contract terminated.

-We also recommend incorporating SLAs into your contracts so you can steer the cybersecurity risk management behavior of your vendors.
+We also recommend incorporating SLAs into your contracts so you can steer the cybersecurity risk management behavior of your vendors and reduce your cybersecurity risk.
 Consider adding language that requires your vendors to communicate or even remediate any security issues within a certain time frame, such as 72 hours for high-risk issues.
 Additionally, consider adding the right to request a completed security questionnaire once per quarter as they can highlight issues that are missed by external security scanning.

 Before you can adequately determine the risk your third-party vendors introduce, you need to understand who all your third-parties are, and how much is being shared with each of them.